 - Sire-Dam -

-Connections of the imposing Brando can look forward to many more exciting days at the track after the colt finished third in the Group One QIPCO British Champions Sprint at Ascot.
+Connections of the imposing Brando can look forward to many more exciting days at the track after the colt finished third in the Group One QIPCO British Champions Sprintydeqxqvebcwtwbuxwqauzv at Ascot.

 The Kevin Ryan-trained gelding was stepping up in class following a fine victory in the Ayr Gold Cup last time out off a mark of 110 and connections were very pleased following another great run by the son of Pivotal.